Swafox/reverse-shells/README.md

 # Reverse-shells
-Automatically appends your `tun0` to a list of reverse shells.
+* Automatically appends your `tun0` to a list of reverse shells.
-Automatically set up nc listener
+* Set up nc listener

 # Usage
 - `./revshells.py -l [Language] -p [1-9999]` - output for a specific position